-Despite record stock surge, video game retailer GameStop is still struggling to stay afloat
+Despite record stock surge, GameStop is still struggling to stay afloat

 Even so, he said the company’s stock — currently trading at $325 a share — is worth about $33 a share, which he noted is among the most optimistic estimates on Wall Street.

-“GameStop has had a pretty rough couple of years and they’re expected to keep losing money this year,” he said.
+“GameStop has had a pretty rough couple of years, and they’re expected to keep losing money this year,” Feldman said.
 “Even their holiday sales numbers [which fell 3 percent] were disappointing.”

 Meanwhile, monthly foot traffic to the company’s U.S. stores fell an average 28 percent in 2020, according to Placer.ai, which analyzes foot traffic patterns using location data from 30 million devices.
 Annual revenue fell 22 percent to $6.5 billion from a year earlier.